2018 Little Village fire: Fire

 The fire started at around 3 a.m.
 CDT on August 26, 2018, at an apartment building at 2200 block of South Sacramento Avenue.
 45 minutes later, a witness called 911 at 3:45 a.m. to report the fire, which was causing flames to erupt from the second-floor rear unit.
 Children from the ages of 3 months to 16 years, were at a sleepover in the apartment at the time of the fire had occurred.

 The investigation by the Chicago Fire Department indicated that the fire was the result of a destroyed item from the fire in the apartment later that morning.
 Arson and foul play were not considered factors.
 No adults were present in the apartment during the fire.

 The exact cause to the fire was unknown at the time investigation began.
-Eight children died immediately in the fire while two were hospitalized under critical condition at the John H. Stroger Jr. Hospital of Cook County and died two later.
+Eight children died immediately in the fire while two were hospitalized under critical condition at the John H. Stroger Jr. Hospital of Cook County and died in the following days.